Sexual Assault Prevention Online Courses

 I am not new to USU.
 Why am I required to take the course now?

-What if I have questions about the course?
+What if I have questions or concerns about taking the course?

-Email email@example.com or contact the Office of Equity Prevention Specialist at 435-797-0346.
-Office of Equity staff cannot provide technical support, but they can answer questions related to course completion requirements and status of course completion.
+Email firstname.lastname@example.org or contact the Office of Equity Prevention Specialist at 435-797-0346.
+Office of Equity staff cannot provide technical support, but they can answer questions related to course completion requirements, waiving completion of the course, and status of course completion.

 If you have a technical issue while taking an Everfi course (Sexual Assault Prevention for Undergraduates or Graduate Students or AlcoholEdu for College), contact EVERFI’s 24/7 tech support using “Help” within the course, by visiting support.everfi.com, or by calling 866-384-9062.